plast-lab/doop/docs/doop-101.md

 ***

-## Doop Tools
+## Auxiliary Tools
-For auxiliary tools, you could clone (or download) the [doop-tools](https://bitbucket.org/yanniss/doop-tools) repository.

 ### mkjar
-You can use `mkjar` to easily generate a jar file from a single java file.
+You can use `bin/mkjar` to easily generate a jar file from a single java file.
 The generated jar file will contain local variable debugging information (e.g., variable names).

 Example:
 ```
 #!bash
-$ tools/bin/mkjar Example.java
+$ ./bin/mkjar Example.java
 added manifest
 adding: Dog.class(in = 292) (out= 210)(deflated 28%)
 adding: Animal.class(in = 434) (out= 280)(deflated 35%)